MLB on TBS: 2015 contract renewal

-In 2011, CBS—a former MLB broadcaster from 1990-1993—aired two Turner-produced MLB studio specials: the MLB Midseason Report on July 2, 2011, and the postseason preview special MLB 2011: Down the Stretch on September 24.
+In 2011, CBS—a former MLB broadcaster from 1990 to 1993—aired two Turner-produced MLB studio specials: the MLB Midseason Report on July 2, 2011, and the postseason preview special MLB 2011: Down the Stretch on September 24.
 Both specials were aired under the CBS Sports Spectacular branding, and featured the TBS studio panel.
 In August 2012, The New York Times reported that Turner and CBS Sports were exploring a partnership to bid on the next round of MLB media rights beginning in 2015, similarly to their joint coverage of the NCAA men's basketball tournament that began the previous year.
-However, it was suggested that CBS would "most likely" be interested in the All-Star Game and World Series only, echoing the league's previous agreement with NBC.
+However, it was suggested that CBS would "most likely" be interested in the All-Star Game and World Series only, echoing the league's previous agreement with NBC from 1996 to 2000.

 On October 2, 2012, Turner Sports renewed its contract with Major League Baseball through the 2021 season.
 TBS would retain a non-exclusive late-season package of 13 regular season games on Sunday afternoons, down from 26 under the previous contract, and now co-existing with local broadcasts.
 Postseason coverage would now be split between TBS, Fox, and MLB Network, with TBS carrying most of the Division Series and Championship Series games for one of the leagues per-season (the American League in even numbered years and the National League in odd numbered years).
 The opposite league's games, as well as the World Series, would be carried by Fox networks.
-MLB Network would carry selected games in both the ALDS and NLDS, while rights to the wild card games remained split between TBS and ESPN.
+MLB Network would carry selected games in both the ALDS and NLDS, while rights to the wild card games began to be split between TBS and ESPN, the extra tiebreaker games that previously aired on TBS also moved to ESPN.
 The contract was valued at $2.8 billion over eight seasons.